Apple Hospitality REIT, Inc. (APLE) Chart Is Flashing Mixed Signals

 APLE Market Performance

-APLE stocks went down by -6.52% for the week, with the monthly jump of 9.36% and a quarterly performance of -2.67%, while its annual performance rate touched -40.28%.
-The simple moving average for the period of the last 20 days is 1.88% for APLE stocks with the simple moving average of -20.99% for the last 200 days.
+APLE stocks went up by 1.45% for the week, with the monthly jump of 10.77% and a quarterly performance of 1.35%, while its annual performance rate touched -36.97%.
+The simple moving average for the period of the last 20 days is 4.06% for APLE stocks with the simple moving average of -17.42% for the last 200 days.

 Analysts’ Opinion on Apple Hospitality REIT, Inc. (NYSE:APLE)